sylabs/singularity-cri/CONTRIBUTING.md

    as part of the Continuous Integration (Circle CI) system.
 6. The project's default copyright and header have been included in any new source files.
-7. Make sure you have implemented a local `make lint && make test` and all tests succeed before submitting the PR.
+7. Make sure you have run a local `make lint && make test` and all tests succeed before submitting the PR.
 8. Is the code human understandable?
 This can be accomplished via a clear code style as well as documentation and/or comments.